 About Us

-The NSS-CoP supports healthcare and social service providers as they provide a continuum of care options for people who use drugs at high risk of overdose and death.
-As the need continues to grow for safer supply, the NSS-CoP serves as a resource for those who would benefit from learning about how to deliver care within a harm reduction framework in community health settings.
-However, this is not a teaching space - but rather a space where health and social care providers and people with living/lived experience exchange information, including clinical experiences, program operations, evidence, and
+The SUHN supports healthcare and social service providers as they provide a continuum of care options for people who use drugs at high risk of overdose and death.
+As the need continues to grow for safer supply, the SUHN serves as a resource for those who would benefit from learning about how to deliver care within a harm reduction framework in community health settings.
+However, this is not a teaching space - but rather a space where health and social care providers and people with living/lived experience exchange information, including clinical experiences, program operations, evidence, and personal experiences.
+Find out more about What We Do.

 Our work is grounded in an anti-oppression and anti-racism framework and anchored on core values of respect, collaboration, equity, integrity, and curiosity.